Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: An algebraic version of Toda's theorem over algebraically closed fields

 \subsection{The classes $\bP^c_k$, $\mathbf{PH}_k^c$, $\#\bP^c_k$}

-We fix $k$ to be a fixed algebraically closed field for the rest of this section.
+We fix an algebraically closed field $k$ for the rest of this section.
 In order to prove our algebraic analog of Toda's theorem we first need algebraic analogs of the complexity classes appearing in Toda's theorem.
 In order to motivate the definition of the polynomial hierarchy it is instructive to first consider the following set-theoretic definitions.

 Recall that any map $f:X \rightarrow Y$ between sets $X$ and $Y$ induces three functors

 in the poset categories of their respective power sets $\textbf{Pow}(X), \textbf{Pow}(Y)$.
 The functors $f^*,f^\exists,f^\forall$ are defined as follows.
 For all $A \in \Ob(\textbf{Pow}(X))$ and $B \in \Ob(\textbf{Pow}(Y))$,